 I previously wrote about the murder of my great grand uncle John Witt (here).
 In the intervening time, I made some inquiries to see if I could learn about this tragic event.
-A member of the Allegheny County Genealogy Facebook group informed me that the University of Pittsburgh Archives Service Center maintain the case files for the Allegheny County Coroner’s Office from 1887 through 1974.
-A quick reply to email, a $12 check and two weeks of patience provided me with John’s autopsy report.
+A member of the Allegheny County Genealogy Facebook group informed me that the University of Pittsburgh Archives Service Center maintains the case files for the Allegheny County Coroner’s Office from 1887 through 1974.
+A quick reply to an email, a $12 check and two weeks of patience provided me with John’s autopsy report.
 I share it with you here with a warning that certain parts are graphic and include scientific descriptions of the bullet wounds, organs, and John’s physical condition.
 While it’s certainly sad to think that such a report is even necessary, it’s also a reminder that his murder is unsolved and forgotten by many.
-Hopefully we can work to change that.
+Hopefully, we can work to change that.

 “Autopsy of John Albert Witt,” Allegheny County, Pennsylvania Coroner’s Office Records, collection AIS.1982.07, box 506, record 194211-246, University of Pittsburgh Archives Service Center, Pittsburgh.

 One thought on “Mystery Monday – Who Murdered John A. Witt?
 Part 2: The Autopsy Report”